stujo/java5day/NOTES.md

 ##Eclipse Skills
 * Know to use Eclipse effectively, including how to:
-  * Configure Project Settings
-  * Consistently Format Code
   * Run or Debug your code
   * Set Debug Breakpoints
   * View and edit runtime variable values
+  * Configure Project Settings
+  * Select a JRE
+  * Consistently Format Code
+  * Clean up!
+  * Refactor
+    * Get/Setter
+    * Extract...

 ##OO Principals in Platform Libraries
 * Understand some Object Oriented Principles wrt built in Classes